gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

      export UFS_DRIVER=nems
      export CIME_MODEL=ufs

 ``UFS_INPUT`` should be set to the location of a folder where input data will be accessed.
-There should be a folder named ``ufs_inputdata`` underneath this folder.
+For Level 1 platforms, this is often a shared directory so that all users can access data from the same location.
+There should be a subdirectory named ``ufs_inputdata`` within this folder.
 The folder ``$UFS_INPUT/ufs_inputdata`` should exist before running the CIME workflow.
-This is often a shared location on a platform so that all users on that platform can access data from the same location.

 ``UFS_SCRATCH`` should be set to the location of a writeable folder where output will be written for each case.
 This is typically a user scratch space or temporary location with a large allocation available.

 The following settings are recommended on the pre-configured platforms: